Thrust-to-weight ratio: Aircraft

-The thrust-to-weight ratio and wing loading are the two most important parameters in determining the performance of an aircraft.
-For example, the thrust-to-weight ratio of a combat aircraft is a good indicator of the maneuverability of the aircraft.
+The thrust-to-weight ratio and lift-to-drag ratio are the two most important parameters in determining the performance of an aircraft.

 The thrust-to-weight ratio varies continually during a flight.
-Thrust varies with throttle setting, airspeed, altitude and air temperature.
-Weight varies with fuel burn and payload changes.
+Thrust varies with throttle setting, airspeed, altitude, air temperature, etc. Weight varies with fuel burn and payload changes.
 For aircraft, the quoted thrust-to-weight ratio is often the maximum static thrust at sea level divided by the maximum takeoff weight.
 Aircraft with thrust-to-weight ratio greater than 1:1 can pitch straight up and maintain airspeed until performance decreases at higher altitude.

-In cruising flight, the thrust-to-weight ratio of an aircraft is the inverse of the lift-to-drag ratio because thrust is the opposite of drag, and weight is the opposite of lift.
-A plane can take off even if the thrust is less than its weight: if the lift to drag ratio is greater than 1, the thrust to weight ratio can be less than 1, i.e. less thrust is needed to lift the plane off the ground than the weight of the plane.
+A plane can take off even if the thrust is less than its weight as, unlike a rocket, the lifting force is produced by lift from the wings, not directly by thrust from the engine.
+As long as the aircraft can produce enough thrust to travel at a horizontal speed above its stall speed, the wings will produce enough lift to counter the weight of the aircraft.

 Propeller-driven aircraft

-For propeller-driven aircraft, the thrust-to-weight ratio can be calculated as follows:
+For propeller-driven aircraft, the thrust-to-weight ratio can be calculated as follows in imperial units: